idofrizler/wdim/README.md

 * Block extension logic if not logged in, not just the view
 * Verify the Google token in the backend to prevent masquerading
 * Graceful exit if not on WhatsApp Web page
-* When pressing Regenerate, remove follow-ups and other fields from storage